Nipun-Gulati/Used-Car-Price-Pridiction/README.md

 Table of Contents
 ----------

   1. Project Structure
   2. Data Cleaning
   3. Exploratory Data Analysis (EDA)
   4. Modeling
   5. Evaluation Metrics
   6. Deployment
   7. How to Use

 Project Structure
 -------------

-Used-Car-Price-Prediction/
+Used-Car-Price-Prediction

     ├── Used_Car_Price_pred.ipynb

     ├── used_car.pkl

     ├── streamlit2.py

     ├── README.md

-Used_Car_Price_pred.ipynb: Jupyter notebook containing all tasks such as data cleaning, EDA, modeling, and evaluation. used_car.pkl: Pickle file of the chosen model (Decision Tree).
+**Used_Car_Price_pred.ipynb**: Jupyter notebook containing all tasks such as data cleaning, EDA, modeling, and evaluation.
+**used_car.pkl**: Pickle file of the chosen model (Decision Tree).
-Streamlit2.py: Streamlit app for deploying the model.
+**Streamlit2.py**: Streamlit app for deploying the model.
-README.md: Project documentation.
+**README.md**: Project documentation.

-1. Data Cleaning
+1. **Data Cleaning**

     The data cleaning process involved:

-2. Handling missing values.
+2. **Handling missing values**

-3. Removing outliers.
+3. **Removing outliers**

-4. Data pre-processing using One Hot Encoding.
+4. **Data pre-processing using One Hot Encoding**

-5. Exploratory Data Analysis (EDA)
+5. **Exploratory Data Analysis (EDA)**

     EDA was performed using:

---Matplotlib

---Seaborn

---Plotly
+        •Matplotlib

+        •Seaborn

+        •Plotly

     Visualizations were created to understand the distribution of data, relationships between features, and to identify any patterns.

-6. Modeling
+6. **Modeling**

     Several machine learning models were built and evaluated:

---Linear Regression
+        • Linear Regression

---Random Forest
+        • Random Forest

---Decision Tree (chosen model)
+        • Decision Tree (chosen model)

---Model Stacking
+        • Model Stacking

---Evaluation Metrics
+        • Evaluation Metrics

     The models were evaluated using the following metrics:

---Mean Squared Error (MSE)
+        • Mean Squared Error (MSE)

---Mean Absolute Error (MAE)
+        • Mean Absolute Error (MAE)

---R2 Score
+        • R2 Score

-7. Deployment
+7. **Deployment**

     The final model (Decision Tree) was saved as a pickle file and deployed using Streamlit.